massimocaprinali/cloud-foundry-public/nodejs-updates.md

 ## January 5, 2015: Updated Node.js buildpack v1.9.1-20141208-1221

 * The Node.js buildpack now includes dynamic log setting support.
-With this support, developers can change the log level of their app dynamically if the app is using log4js, bunyan, or ibm{{site.data.keyword.cloud_notm}} modules for logging.
+With this support, developers can change the log level of their app dynamically if the app is using log4js, bunyan, or {{site.data.keyword.cloud_notm}} modules for logging.
 * The Node.js buildpack now comes with [{{site.data.keyword.IBM_notm}} SDK for Node.js v0.10.33](https://developer.ibm.com/node/sdk/){: external}.
 This update includes fixes for the POODLE issue.

 ## October 23, 2014: Updated Node.js buildpack v1.6-20141013-1736